esignor/CCGR/README.md

 ```

 #### Optional Input Arguments
 - *--virus*: name of the virus to which the CCGR Encoder should be applied (i.e., Coronaviruses, HIV1, HIV2, Dengue, HepatitisC, HepatitisB1, HepatitisB2, InfluenzaA).
-See *Datasets* section.
+See *Datasets section*.
 - *--kmer*: the size of the *k*-mers to use for FCGR encoding.
 - *--encoding*: the coloring scheme to apply in the image encoding (kCCGR or pcCCGR).
 - *--threshold*: threshold parameter T (float between 0 and 1) that defines color assignment based on frequency and/or structural components in the CCGR image.
-- *--jellyfish*: enable Jellyfish as the k-mer counting tool; if this flag is not set, the internal k-mer counter implemented within the CCGR software will be used.
+- *--jellyfish*: enable Jellyfish as the k-mer counting tool; if this flag is not set, the internal k-mers counter implemented within the CCGR software will be used.

 #### Example Usage

-The following command runs the CCGR Encoder with coronavirus dataset, a k-mer size of 5, the pcCCGR coloring scheme, a threshold of 1 (using only the structural component), and Jellyfish enabled:
+The following command runs the CCGR Encoder with **coronavirus dataset, a *k*-mer size of 6, the pcCCGR coloring scheme, a threshold of 1 (using only the structural component), and Jellyfish enabled**:

 ```
-python dev/src/VIRUSES/Encoder-VIRUSES.py -- virus Coronaviruses --kmer 6 --encoding pcCCGR --threshold 1 --jellyfish
+python dev/src/VIRUSES/Encoder-VIRUSES.py --virus Coronaviruses --kmer 6 --encoding pcCCGR --threshold 1 --jellyfish
 ```
-The expected output is a full decoding of the coronavirus dataset into CCGR images using the pcCCGR color scheme with a threshold of 1.
+The expected output is a full decoding of the coronaviruses dataset into CCGR images using the pcCCGR color scheme with a threshold of 1.

-### Running the Network Units Scripts
+### Running the Network Unit Scripts

-To test the classification networks, it is necessary to run the AlexNet and ResNet50 models.
-CCGR directory provides a model for each possible approach implemented and tested in CCGR.
-For each model, it is possible to set not only the coloring schema approach but also the dataset (from one of the options defined within the model) and the size of *k*-mers.
+To test the Network Unit, it is necessary to run the AlexNet and ResNet50 models.
+The CCGR directory provides a model for each network architecture implemented and tested in CCGR.
+For each model, it is possible to configure a variety of parameters, such as the **coloring scheme**, the **CCGR image dataset**, and the **network parameters**.

 To execute the script, navigate to the CCGR directory and run the following command in your terminal to see the available parameters and options: